How do I install Sonic Control?

 - The sonar can be set to broadcast any or all data.

 - With a default Subnet of 255.0.0.0, in Network settings, the IP for the data that is to be sent to more than one computer would have an IP 10.255.255.255.

-- There is no set procedure to shutting down the sonar, but there is a preferred method.
+- While there is no set procedure to shut down the sonar, there is a preferred method.

-- Although not necessary, it is recommended to turn the sonar power off in Sonar Settings.
-This is especially recommended for those installation with over the side poles that are recovered and, of course, ROV installations.
+- Although not necessary, we recommend turning the sonar power off in Sonar Settings.
+This is especially recommended for ROV installations and installations with over the side poles that are recovered.

-- To completely shut down, use the rocker switch on the SIM.
+- To shut the sonar down completely, use the rocker switch on the SIM.

 Is the sound velocity that comes into Sonic Control really required because I take sound velocity profiles?